RetroPie/RetroPie-Docs/docs/Pi4.md

 ####Audio Configuration

 By default, only the first HDMI (HDMI0) port has audio enabled, so if you plug your TV/Monitor to the 2nd port, audio will not work.
-    If you'd like to use the 2nd HDMI port specifically, then the following commands will switch the audio output correctly.
+    If you'd like to use the 2nd HDMI port, then the use the **Audio** menu in the RetroPie system from EmulationStation to choose it.

-    sudo amixer cset numid=3 3
-    sudo alsactl store

-**NOTE**: the above configuration with EmulationStation poses an issue when `omxplayer` is used to play video snapshots, so for the moment is recommended to use `vlc` in this specific configuration.

 ####Video drivers/GPU Changes